Skip to content

 print(result.value) # Outputs: HELLO WORLD

-Create and Execute a Function¶
+Create and Execute a Function

-from ucai.core.databricks import DatabricksFunctionClient
+from unitycatalog.ai.core.databricks import DatabricksFunctionClient

-# Initialize the client
+# Initialize the client, connecting to serverless

 # Define the function